|

 Kids at College: Does ISO’s Age Limitation Really Apply?

 Based on the dictionary meaning of “resident," is there really an age limitation on kids away at college?
 Paragraph 5.a.(1) states that an insured is a relative who is a resident of your household.
 Paragraph 5.b.(1) states that a student who WAS a resident before MOVING OUT to attend school is an "insured."
 It does not appear an age limitation really applies if residency existed and the adult child never changed residency.
-It’s not the epitaph on your tombstone but the record of your deeds that may perpetuate your name after death.
+Homeowner's / Renter's Insurance Basics

 http://www.iii.org/es/insurance-topics/all-coverage-en-espanol Hail Damage Dilemma